thirdreality/ha-speaker/README.md

 3. Next, navigate to the v2 folder and run Aml_Burn_Tool.exe.

-4. Load the compiled **.img firmware file
+4. Load the compiled **.img firmware file.
+Or you can download the latest firmware [here](https://github.com/thirdreality/voice-music-assistant/releases).

 5. Click on Start to initiate the burn process.